Skip over navigation

 Linguistics concentration in the MA in English

-The master's degree program in English with a concentration in linguistics is theoretically oriented and provides a solid foundation in the major subfields of linguistics: phonology, syntax, and semantics.
+The master's degree in English with a concentration in linguistics is theoretically oriented and provides a solid foundation in the major subfields of linguistics: phonology, syntax, and semantics.
 It requires 30 credits and can be earned on a part-time basis in two years.

 Accelerated MA in English (Concentration in Linguistics)